 Quinn Armstrong’s Survival Skills parodies ’80s VHS police training videos to explore the police’s relationship to domestic violence.
 Somehow, it completely works.
-UK residents have until Saturday night to watch the film for free at Raindance.

 As funny as the opening of Survival Skills is, I started the film skeptical that the central conceit had legs.
 The film is a parody of crudely made ‘80s VHS police training videos, and it brilliantly mimics their ramshackle aesthetic and bizarre corniness.
 We’re introduced to the story by Stacy Keach as The Narrator, a man at a desk who speaks to camera and addresses us as if we are new recruits to the Middletown Police Department.
 He points to a boxy TV next to his desk, and it switches on to reveal Jim (Vayu O’Donnell), the new recruit we’ll be following for the rest of the film.